DECENTfoundation/DCoreKt-SDK/README.md

 DCore SDK for JVM
 ================

-Set of APIs for accessing the DCore Blockchain.
+Set of APIs for accessing the DCore Blockchain. <br>
+If you are looking for other platforms you can find info [below](#official-dcore-sdks-for-other-platforms).

 Requirements
 --------